Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 # Azure Form Recognizer client library for Python

-Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
+Azure Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features:

 - Layout - Extract content and structure (ex. words, selection marks, tables) from documents.
 - Document - Analyze key-value pairs in addition to general layout from documents.